Perth Home Security Tips

 3. Use smart home technology

-Modern technology enables you to synchronise and automate many of your security features, making them much more practical than they have been in the past.
+Your preventive maintenance strategy to deter burglars must include modern technology that enables you to synchronise and automate many of your security features, making them much more practical than they have been in the past.
 For example, security lights and alarm systems can now be set from a simple smartphone app, which will also notify you if any intruders are detected, so that you can respond straight away.

 CCTV is also a realistic option for everyone now.
 Modern systems store all the footage in the cloud, so you don’t need large and expensive data storage solutions at home.
 Footage can also be streamed live to your smartphone, so you can monitor your property even when you’re not there, and call the police as soon as anyone enters your home.